Tinram/MySQL-Filler/README.md

 I load 100 to 1,000 database rows and the key jumble facilitates SQL joins in the junk data.

 For serious speed, there's Percona's Go-based [mysql_random_data_load](https://github.com/Percona-Lab/mysql_random_data_load).
-Currently, this tool fills one table at a time &ndash; fast &ndash; yet somewhat laboriously for databases with lots of tables, whereas I wanted all database tables populated with one command.
+Currently, this tool fills one table at a time &ndash; fast &ndash; yet somewhat laborious for databases with lots of tables, whereas I wanted all database tables populated with one command.

 ## MariaDB

 MariaDB has limited support.
 Simple schemas such as [*world*](https://dev.mysql.com/doc/index-other.html) and [*basketball*](https://github.com/Tinram/Database-Filler/blob/master/basketball.sql) work fine in MariaDB.
-However, other schemas, ranging from simple to complex, which import and run seamlessly in MySQL versions 5.7 and 8.0, can really throw MariaDB.
+However, other schemas, ranging from simple to complex, which import and run seamlessly in MySQL versions 5.7 and 8.0, can really choke MariaDB.

 ## Other